Home » Cheddar Bay Biscuits (Red Lobster Copycat)

 The last time I went to Red Lobster was quite a few years ago.
 However, I recently came across this recipe in a church recipe book from 30 years ago.
 When I saw it, I knew that I had to give it a try!

 These copycat Red Lobster cheese biscuits don’t just go with seafood; they are great with pretty much everything.
-They’d be delicious with any meat or even a salad.
+They’d be delicious with any meat, your favorite soup, or even a salad.
 However, I made shrimp, a lobster tail, and coleslaw to go with them.
-They were perfect for my impromptu seafood dinner.
+They were perfect for my impromptu seafood dinner and taste so much like Red Lobster’s version!

-Even with making these Red Lobster biscuits from scratch, I was able to put dinner on the table in about 30 minutes.
+Even with making the biscuits from scratch, I was able to put dinner on the table in about 30 minutes.
 You can prepare your seafood on a pan while the biscuits are cooking and then pop them into the hot oven when you take the biscuits out.

 The biscuits themselves only take 20 minutes to make and require just 3 ingredients!
 (Plus garlic butter if you’d like to add that on top!)
 Just mix and bake!